Tracking your food and calorie intake can be important.

-It offers very exact serving sizes and a good exercise database.
-There is also a profile option for pregnant and lactating women, based on higher calorie needs during those periods.
+It offers exact serving sizes and a strong exercise database.
+If you are pregnant or lactating, you can select a customized profile based on higher calorie needs.

 You can also tell Cron-o-meter if you're following a specific diet, such as the paleo diet, low-carb diet or a low-fat vegetarian diet.
 This changes the macronutrient recommendations.

 The food diary is very simple and user-friendly.
-Below it, there is a bar chart showing the breakdown of carbs, fat and protein for that day, along with total calories consumed.
+Below it, you’ll find a bar chart showing the breakdown of carbs, fat and protein for that day alongside total calories consumed.

 Cron-o-meter is particularly useful for tracking micronutrients like vitamins and minerals.

-It offers a Gold upgrade for less than $3 per month that includes no ads, advanced analysis and some extra features.
+It offers a Gold upgrade for under $3 per month that eliminates ads, offers advanced analysis and gives some extra features.